mshupliakou/java_agh-labs/README.md

 ## 📋 Topics Covered

 1. **Introduction to Java.
 Classes.
 Classes inheritance.
 Overriding ToString()**
+2. **Work with a lot of files.
+Creating a music store.
+Interfaces.
+Abstract classes**

 ## 🚀 How to Run the Code